jhlywa/chess.js/README.md

 ### .load(fen)

-The board is cleared and the FEN string is loaded.
-Throws an exception if the the FEN is invalid.
+Clears the board and loads the provided FEN string.
+Throws an exception if the FEN is invalid.

 ```ts
 const chess = new Chess()